Current training partnerships:

 Sign-up to attend the DA Champion training here!

-The training will be delivered online by Reducing the Risk trainers and will consist of facilitated group discussion and activities, case studies, pre-reads, podcasts, videos, and presentations.
-The training days run from 10:00 — 16:00.
+The training will be delivered online by Reducing the Risk trainers and will consist of pre-reads, facilitated group discussion and activities, case studies, podcasts, videos, and presentations.
+The training days run from 10:00 — 16:30.

 Content will include skill development, insight and knowledge in identifying and responding safely to abuse, risk assessments, and the role and responsibilities of DA Champions.